maxrdz/Memories/README.md

 ## Copyright and License

-Copyright &copy; 2024 Max Rodriguez
+Copyright &copy; 2024 Max Rodriguez \<me@maxrdz.com\>

+"Album" can be found at https://gitlab.gnome.org/maxrdz/Album

-Album is distributed under the terms of the GNU General Public License, either version 3.0 or, at your option, any later version.
-You can read the full license in the [COPYING](./COPYING) file.
+"Album" is distributed under the terms of the GNU General Public License, either version 3.0 or, at your option, any later version WITHOUT ANY WARRANTY.
+You can read the full copy of the software license in the [COPYING](./COPYING) file.